Stewardship and Ministries

 People often equate the word “Stewardship” as code for “the church wants my money.”
 In reality, Stewardship is our decision to become disciples for Christ, inviting the Holy Spirit to work through our lives to spread the Good News of Salvation.

 For some, this means playing an active role in evangelization programs.
 For others, it’s a call to work for social justice.
-For all of us, it reflects our commitment to build the church through our participation and financial support.
+For all of us, it reflects our commitment to building the church through our participation and financial support.

 Again, as stewards, we recognize that all we have is a gift from God.
 We express our gratitude by giving back prayerfully and cheerfully from the first fruits of our labors – not by reluctantly parting with a portion of what’s left after other obligations are met.

 There is no minimum gift, nor maximum.
-Instead, joyful recognition that God has and will continue to provide for our needs.
+Instead, a joyful recognition that God has and will continue to provide for our needs.
 Jesus expressed it best when he said, “I am the vine, you are the branches.
 Whoever remains in me and I in him will bear much fruit.”

 Try this: Plan church contributions by putting it into your monthly budget and see how God stretches your resources to match your commitment